Plan a cycling holiday in Bordeaux

 Les Halles de Talance– Tuesday to Sunday

-Every region in France has is culinary specialities and Bordeaux is certainly no different.
+Every region in France has its culinary specialties and Bordeaux is certainly no different.
 Indeed, the Bordeaux region prides itself on being a food lovers paradise.
-You will find many eating establishments in Bordeaux will offer these regional specialities such as Magret de Canard, (duck breast), Cepes (mushrooms) or for those with a sweet tooth Cannelles (a small caramelised pasty cooked in a copper mould).
-On top of this you can also expect to find fois gras and it should go without saying, plentiful amounts of Bordeaux wine.
-Of course on the wine front there are plenty to sample from the Bordeaux region is famous for producing not only great Red wine but also Sauternes which is a sticky dessert wine.
+You will find many eating establishments in Bordeaux that will offer these regional specialties such as Magret de Canard, (duck breast), Cepes (mushrooms), or for those with a sweet tooth Cannelles (a small caramelized pasty cooked in a copper mould).
+On top of this, you can also expect to find fois gras and it should go without saying, plentiful amounts of Bordeaux wine.
+Of course on the wine front, there is plenty to sample from the Bordeaux region is famous for producing not only great Red wine but also Sauternes which is a sticky dessert wine.

 Lastly, If you are looking to hire a bike for your Bordeaux cycling holiday, we would recommend getting in touch directly with the hire shop and arranging this in advance of your holiday.
 This will avoid the disappointment of missing out on a rental due to popular demand.